novonordisk-research/OptiHPLCHandler/README.md

 handler=EmpowerHandler(project="project", address="https://API_url.com:3076")
 ```

 your username will be auto-detected.
-Add the input `username` to use another account.
+Add the argument `username` to use another account.

 You will be prompted you for your password.
 The password will only be used to get a
 token from the Empower Web API.
 When the token runs out, you will have to input your